 For toddlers and preschoolers, you can create emotion cards or boards that display the various emotions humans feel daily.
 Use the emotion cards to ask and discuss how everyone (adults included) is feeling today.

 If a child or adult mentions that they're sad, you can say, "What can we do to help our friend feel better?”
-This will help the child develop critical thinking skills and put themselves in someone else's shoes.
+This will help children develop critical thinking skills and the ability to put themselves in someone else's shoes.

 Read stories about emotions